 - Social Security benefits, any alimony you received, income from other members of the household, other living allowances (such as the amount received as a member of the military, clergy, or other profession), and any money you paid or gave on behalf of your child.

 - Untaxed income, such as worker’s compensation, untaxed military service benefits, black lung benefits, refugee assistance, untaxed portion of railroad retirement benefits, and any other untaxed benefits.

-- Expected income, taxable income, and benefits for 2020.
-You will be asked whether this was drastically changed as a result of COVID-19, or changes in employment.
+- Expected income, taxable income, and benefits for this year.
+You will be asked whether this was drastically changed as a result of changes in employment.

 - Any benefits that you or your dependents received.

 - Housing details, including your monthly household payments, your home purchases per year, your home purchase price, the current market value, and the total amount owed on your home.

 - Assets, including investments and their current market value, the current amount in cash, savings, checking, and deposit accounts, any real estate you own, and any businesses or farms you own.